WDCM Sommelier Certificate

 - Sommelier management: the business of being a sommelier

-Duration: 8 classroom contact hours, once per week over 12 months (non-consecutive), plus stage and project work.
+Duration: 8 classroom contact hours, per week over 12 months (non-consecutive), plus a work-placement stage and project work.

 Program offering dates: